OrionGregory/ChessEngineComparator/docs/EvilFish(StockfishBots).md

 If you're looking for a strong baseline for testing or comparison, using Stockfish is a great choice—it will likely outperform any bot built purely with Python logic.

+## NOTICE
+If you are hosting this say, on a cloud provider, it may not have AVX2 instruction support.
+In which case Stockfish WILL NOT WORK!

+You can run this on any server that does have AVX2 support and Stockfish will work.

 # Customizing Bot Difficulty

 ## To change the bot's difficulty, modify the skill_level parameter in the constructor: